 - Is it big enough for the entire pack?
 Or is it small enough for the den?

-- Will the boys learn something?
+- Will the Scouts learn something?
 Is it worthwhile?

 There are 12 adventures that have Cub Scout service project requirements, but the benefits of volunteering are much greater than simply crossing off a requirement.

 One study found that “volunteering is also associated with the development of greater respect for others, leadership skills, and an understanding of citizenship that can carry over into adulthood.”